thomhurst/EnumerableServiceDecorator/README.md

 ## Caveats

+The type to be flattened must be an interface.

 This doesn't support Properties in your interfaces.
 There's no way to return multiple implementations of a property in just a single property.

 The same with methods with return types.
 We can't turn an IEnumerable<T> into a T.